JonasMoss/standardized/README.md

 <!--[![DOI](https://zenodo.org/badge/120678148.svg)](https://zenodo.org/badge/latestdoi/120678148) -->

 Repository for the paper “Please avoid the standardized alpha”.
-Contains the code required to reproduce the arXiv version of the paper.
+Contains the code required to reproduce all arXiv versions of the paper.

 ## Overview